Root Canal Therapy – Lynchburg, VA

-When your tooth is severely damaged, you may think that your it is not salvageable.
+When your tooth is severely damaged, you may think that it is not salvageable.
 However, that may not necessarily be the case.
 In fact, there are many situations where you don’t necessarily need to extract a tooth just because a filling or simple crown isn’t enough to fix it.
 That’s where root canal therapy comes in.
-When you visit Peery Family Dentistry, Dr. James M. Peery Jr. and Dr. James M. Peery III are more than prepared to do everything they can to save your tooth, not simply resort to an extraction.
+When you visit Peery & Woolwine Family Dentistry, our dentists are more than prepared to do everything they can to save your tooth, not simply resort to an extraction.
 Contact their office today to get your infected tooth cured!

 The most common symptom of needing a root canal is tooth pain.
 This is because the swelling caused by the infection is applying pressure inside the tooth and against the nerve.
 However, tooth pain is not the only symptom to keep in mind.
 Your gums may also feel swollen and tender around the area in question.
 You may have chronic bad breath that doesn’t go away even after brushing.
 Your pain can range from mild to severe and your tooth may feel sensitive to cold and hot stimuli, especially long after the stimuli is taken away.

 The best way to know for sure is to schedule an emergency appointment.
 You don’t want to let the infection get worse and put your oral and overall health at risk!